vertec-io/pl3xus/docs/core/what-is-eventwork.md

 ### Transport Agnostic

-Eventwork doesn't tie you to a specific transport protocol.
+Pl3xus doesn't tie you to a specific transport protocol.
 Use TCP for LAN applications, WebSockets for browser clients, or implement your own custom provider.
 The message-passing layer remains the same.

 ### ECS-Native Design

-Unlike traditional networking libraries that bolt onto existing architectures, Eventwork is built around Bevy's Entity Component System.
+Unlike traditional networking libraries that bolt onto existing architectures, Pl3xus is built around Bevy's Entity Component System.
 Components are the primary unit of synchronization—changes are detected automatically and replicated to subscribers.

 ### Type Safety First